Jens Petter Hauge: Loan to Gent

 On 16 August 2022, Gent announced that Hauge would join the Belgian First Division A club on a season-long loan.

+Return to Bodø/Glimt

+On 31 January 2024, Hauge returned to Bodø/Glimt on loan until the end of 2024, with an option to buy.

 Personal life

-Hauge has a younger brother, Runar, who is also a professional footballer who plays for Hibernian; the pair has played together for Bodø/Glimt, the club where they both made their debuts.
+Hauge has a younger brother, Runar, who is also a professional footballer who plays for Jerv; the pair has played together for Bodø/Glimt, the club where they both made their debuts.

 International career

 He made his national team debut on 11 October 2020 in a Nations League game against Romania.